 When added up, weak evidence could form a strong case

-On a few occasions, I have come across the perception that the alleged evidence in favor of scripting, when put together, forms a strong case.
+On multiple occasions, I have come across the perception that the alleged evidence in favor of scripting, when put together, forms a strong case:

 “Whenever I see someone saying “I don’t think there is scripting” it makes me laugh my ass off… Is this supposed to be football?
 The topic ain’t banned on the FIFA and NHL boards for nothing you know.
 You know I shouldn’t have to post this but I’ll post it anyway… Here goes…